-The simple answer: look to your left just after the park entrance.
-But getting your passport stamped at Machu Picchu is about so much more: it is evidence of the great journey you just made.
+Of you want to know where to get the passport stamp in Machu Picchu there’s a simple answer: look to your left just after the park entrance.
+However, getting your passport stamped at Machu Picchu is about so much more: it’s proof of the great journey you just made.

 Still, let’s not get ahead of ourselves.
 Here is a step-by-step guide of how to get to Machu Picchu and how to get your passport stamped: